 Closely related paths

 One related path is to work as a grantmaker in a foundation that doesn’t explicitly identify with effective altruism, in order to help bring in an effective altruism perspective.
 The advantage of this path is that it might be easier to add value.
 However, the downside is that most foundations are not willing to change their focus areas, and we think choice of focus area is the most important decision.
 Existing foundations also often require significant experience in the area, and sometimes it’s not possible to work from junior positions up to programme officer.

 Another related path is philanthropic advising.
 One advantage of this path is that you can pursue it part-time to build a track record.
 This also means you could combine it with earning to give and donating your own money, or with advocacy positions that might let you meet potential philanthropists.
 We’ve seen several people give informal advice to philanthropists, or be given regranting funds to donate on their behalf.

-A third related path is to work at a government agency that funds relevant research, such as IARPA, DARPA, and NIH.
-Grantmakers in these agencies often oversee even larger pools of funding than those at foundations, but they also face more restrictions on where it can go.
+A third related path is to work at a government agency that funds relevant research, such as IARPA, DARPA, or NIH.
+Grantmakers in these agencies often oversee larger pools of funding than those at foundations, but they also face more restrictions on where it can go.
 They also often require a PhD.